vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-media-provider.md

 ---
 title: Media provider
 excerpt: >-
-  Get to know how to use your own file storage service for sending media links.
+  Get to know how to use your own file storage service for sending secured media links.
 ---
+You can send media files that are downloadable from URLs secured by Basic or Bearer Authentication to WhatsApp users.

-A providers list allows you to have different media providers for the same provider type while being able to pick a provider to use on a per request basis.
+WhatsApp API allows you to have different media providers for the same type of authentication and decide which one to use on a per request basis.

 ### Adding/Updating a provider
 > **Note**